hyperwallet/hyperwallet-ios-ui-sdk/README.md

 ```

 ### Lists the user's transfer methods
-The user can deactivate and add a new transfer method.
+The user can deactivate or add a new transfer method.
 ```swift
 let coordinator = HyperwalletUI.shared.listTransferMethodCoordinator(parentController: self)
 coordinator.navigate()